+School Board Feedback:

-School Board Feedback: Regular reports were presented to the Board regarding financial updates, key performance indicators for school success, and significant achievements or challenges faced by the school.
-These reports help the Board make informed decisions, allocate resources effectively, and ensure the school is meeting its goals while promoting transparency and trust and keeping the school community duly informed about the school's performance and direction.
-Regular updates across a range of important topics such as progress on LCAP goals, actions, outcomes, and metrics; school budget related to LCAP and one time grants such as Prop 28 Arts and Music in Schools and the California Community Schools Partnership Program; continuous school improvement and accountability statuses such as Comprehensive Support and Improvement and Differentiated Assistance; and reports on crucial school data from the CA Dashboard and Annual Surveys.
-Board members shared they were pleased with the breadth of educational opportunities provided to students by the school such as experiential learning and field trips (LCAP 1.5) and support services for mental health and social-emotional learning (LCAP 3.2).
-Board members also stated they were pleased with the increased educational partner engagement with more events happening at the school, deeper and more meaningful engagement through student and family feedback, and increased participation for the Annual Surveys (LCAP 4.1 and 4.3).
+The Board received regular reports on financial updates, key performance indicators, grant plans, and significant school achievements or challenges.
+These reports support informed decision-making, effective resource allocation, and transparency, helping the school meet its goals while keeping the community informed about performance and direction.
+Topics covered included progress on LCAP goals, actions, and outcomes; the school budget, including LCAP funds and grants such as Prop 28 Arts and Music in Schools and the California Community Schools Partnership Program; school improvement and accountability statuses like Comprehensive Support and Improvement and Differentiated Assistance; and critical data from the CA Dashboard and Annual Surveys.
+Board members expressed satisfaction with academic improvements such as increased credit completion and attendance (LCAP 1.1 and 1.2), increased one-on-one tutoring (LCAP 1.3), and workforce development and CTE offerings (LCAP 2.1).
+They also appreciated increased engagement with educational partners through more school events, deeper involvement via student and family feedback, and higher participation in Annual Surveys (LCAP 4.1 and 4.3).